pixelmatix/uTaskerBootWithArduinoApp/README.md

 By default, the loader first checks for a valid firmware file on the SD card.
 If there is a valid file, it compares the file to the contents of the application area of flash, and overwrites the application area of flash with the file if the contents are different.
 The file on the SD card is deleted after it is updated.
 TODO: what if the file is invalid or identical?

 The USB-MSD method of updating firmware is intended to be used as a backup.
 The bootloader appears as a USB-MSD drive only if there is no valid application found on the SD card or in application flash.
-The USB-MSD method can be forced to start - skipping the SD card check - by grounding Teensy pin 32 or 16 when the board powers up.
+The USB-MSD method can be forced to start - skipping the SD card check - by grounding Teensy pin 32 (B18) or 16 (B0) when the board powers up.
 When connected to a SmartMatrix panel, a single red LED on the panel blinks when in USB-MSD mode to indicate new firmware needs to be loaded.

 The bootloader expects firmware in a specific format.
 The file is a raw binary, sized exactly matching the application area in flash (from address 0x8080 - 0x3FFFF = 0x37F80 bytes).
 The last two bytes of flash contain a CRC.
 Any unused locations in flash should be filled with 0xFF.
 The file must be named "software.bin".
-TODO: support wildcard filenames e.g. software*.bin?

 This srec_cat command can convert a .hex file compiled with Arduino using the ["0x8080 Offset" linker script](https://github.com/pixelmatix/JumpToAppWithOffset) into a .bin file compatible with the bootloader:
 `srec_cat '(' Blink.cpp.hex -Intel -crop 0x8080 0x40000 -offset -0x8080 ')' -fill 0xFF 0x0000 0x37F7E -crc16-b-e 0x37f7E -xmodem -Output software.bin -Binary`
 Note: parentheses need to be surrounded by single quotes on the Mac and probably on Linux, but not on Windows

 It takes a few seconds for the bootloader to check the SD card at reset before either starting a valid application or starting USB-MSD if there is no valid application.
 If there is new valid firmware on the SD card, it can take over 10 seconds to update the firmware.
-Todo: add some visual feedback to see the current state of firmware

 ## USB-MSD Known Issues:
 * OSX Path Finder (3rd party app) can't delete software.bin